determined-ai/determined/tools/slurm/packer/README.md

 # When to do this

-This should also be done as part of the standard release process for each new HPC Launcher version published so that we are always testing with the latest released HPC launcher.
+This should be done as part of the standard release process for each new HPC Launcher version published, and when the default CPU/CUDA task environments are changed so that we are always testing with the latest HPC Launcher and task environments.
 Running `packer build` uses the `scripts/generate-pkr-vars.sh` script to automatically detect if the local Launcher version is out of date and prompts the developer if they would like to replace the local outdated version with the newest version.
 Always publish both Slurm & PBS versions.